-As required, a fixed bumper curb or rail will be installed within the enclosure to prevent damage from receptacle impacts.
+The attached Accessory Structures Plan indicates that a curb will be installed within the enclosures to prevent damage from receptacle impacts.

 (3) Enclosure gates.
 Any gate across the front opening of an enclosure shall swing freely without obstructions.
 For any enclosure opening with an unobstructed width of less than 15 feet, the gates shall open a minimum of 120 degrees.
 For any enclosure opening with an unobstructed width of 15 feet or greater, the gates shall open a minimum of 90 degrees.
 All gates shall have restrainers in the open and closed positions.